Creating Nonclustered Indexes

 Although it is important that the index contain all columns used by the query, avoid adding columns unnecessarily.
 Adding too many index columns, either key or nonkey, can have the following performance ramifications:

-- Index maintenance may increase the time that is required to perform modifications, inserts, updates, or deletes, to the underlying table or indexed view.
+Index maintenance may increase the time that is required to perform modifications, inserts, updates, deletes, or merges to the underlying table or indexed view.

 You should determine whether the gains in query performance outweigh the effect to performance during data modification and in additional disk space requirements.
 For more information about evaluating query performance, see Query Tuning.

 Consider using a filtered index to improve performance when table data has columns with well defined subsets of rows, for example sparse columns, columns with mostly NULL values, columns with categories of values, and columns with distinct ranges of values.
 For more information, see Filtered Index Design Guidelines.